floability/floability-cli/docs/reference/cli.md

 - --measure-performance: Enable timing and size measurements

 Behavior:
-- New instance: creates an instance directory, prepares workflow sandbox, materializes data (optional), sets up environments, starts workers and Jupyter.
+- New instance: creates an instance directory, copies entire workflow/ directory from backpack, materializes data (optional), sets up environments, starts workers and Jupyter.
 - Existing instance (via --instance): reuses the instance directory and its environment; avoids creating a new one.
 - Produces a registry entry for new instances so they can be referenced by short name later.